 Everybody’s “favorite” time of year is here once again.
 It’s tax time.

-If you’re looking for free tax filing this year, you can use H&R Block.
+If you’re looking for free tax filing this year, I am recommending to use H&R Block for 2020 tax filing.

-If you pay rent and didn’t sell any investments in 2018, there’s a good chance you can file your federal and state income tax returns free!
+If you pay rent and didn’t sell any investments in 2019, there’s a good chance you can file your federal and state income tax returns free.

 It used to be that the only way to get free tax filing was making less than a certain annual income.
 Now, you can file for free regardless of your income if you only need to claim the following income and deductions: